 Jeanne Jain is an inspiration to us and recently showed up at the Florida Wildlife Commission meeting to speak out against their proposal to hunt bears and give up on the Florida Panther.

 You can be alerted whenever there are situations where exotic cats are being exploited and your voice could help.
-Just sign up at the link below to get our newsletter once a month and you will also be entered into a drawing to win an Animal Lover’s Dream Vacation.
+Just sign up at the link below.